jakewvincent/mkdnflow.nvim/README.md

 #### `bib` (dictionary table)
 * `bib.default_path` (string or `nil`): Specifies a path to a default .bib file to look for citation keys in (need not be in root directory of notebook)
 * `bib.find_in_root` (boolean)
-    * `true`: When `perspective.priority` is also set to `root` (and a root directory was found), the plugin will search for bib files to reference in the notebook/wiki's top-level directory.
+    * `true`: When `perspective.priority` is also set to `root` (and a root directory was found), the plugin will search for bib files to reference in the notebook's top-level directory.
 If `bib.default_path` is also specified, the default path will be appended to the list of bib files found in the top level directory so that it will also be searched.
-    * `false`: The notebook/wiki's root directory will not be searched for bib files.
+    * `false`: The notebook's root directory will not be searched for bib files.

 #### `silent` (boolean)
 * `true`: The plugin will not display any messages in the console except compatibility warnings related to your config